patrickbucher/daily-haskell/diary.md

 # Day 37 (Sa, 2025-09-13)

 Little time today; I read about alpha-beta pruning and designed the API, but I wasn't able to implement it completely yet.
+I wonder if I need to merge the logic to build up and to validate the tree.
+This requires an addition to the tree data type: a `Maybe Int` field for the sub-tree's value.
+It's a good exercise, so I have to try that tomorrow.

 # Day 36 (Fr, 2025-09-12)